gaphor/gaphor/docs/scripting.md

 my_class.ownedAttribute = my_attr
 ```

-If you would add it to a diagram, it would come out like this
+Adding it to the diagram looks like this:

 ```{code-cell} ipython3
 my_diagram = element_factory.create(Diagram)